usaid-cs/yesterday-i-learned/random.md

 1. Iridium is also the third least abundant rare earth element, so anything with iridium implies it being expensive.
 1. The tip material in modern fountain pens is still conventionally called "iridium", although there is seldom any iridium in it; other metals such as tungsten have taken its place.
 1. If priests take the [canon law][wikipedia 177] seriously (which they should, because they are priests), then they cannot reveal a confessional, even if it concerns illegal activities.
-1. [Tasmania][wikipedia 178] is a country next to Australia, not a jungle.
 1. The Japanese walked to Japan.
 The sea that separated Korea and Japan did not exist.
 1. Born in San Francisco, and married a white woman from California, not only was Bruce Lee bilingual, he also knew some Japanese, and had neat handwriting for all languages.
 1. Sun Yat-Sen knew English and Japanese as well.
 He was the number one med school student in Hong Kong.
 He died of liver cancer.